-Edu 101, 201.
-Inquiry in Education.
-Seminar courses providing a framework for integrating pedagogical development issues specific to adolescent identity, adolescent literacy, and the culture of poverty.
+Edu 102.
+Inquiry in Secondary Education.
+A seminar course providing a framework for integrating pedagogical development issues specific to adolescent identity, adolescent literacy for the secondary education.
 The relationship between a liberal arts education and the teaching profession is explored.
-Standards are delineated for teacher licensing and students develop critical reflection about dispositions related to teaching and p-12 grade students.
+Standards are delineated for teacher licensing and students develop critical reflection about dispositions related to teaching and p-12 grade students. .25 unit